 Market and Model

-Audi wants just over £37,000 for this SQ2, which you might think sounds rather a lot but is in the same ballpark as the money being asked for comparable VW Group performance products featuring the same engine and performance recipe, cars like the Golf R, the CUPRA Ateca and the Volkswagen T-Roc R. Audi points out that the fee required for this 300PS SQ2 is only a couple of thousand more than the ritziest ‘Black Edition’ version of a Q2 40 TFSI quattro with the 190PS version of this same 2.0-litre petrol turbo engine.
+There are three trim levels - standard, 'Black edition' and 'Vorsprung'.
+Audi wants around £39,000 for the standard version of this SQ2, which you might think sounds rather a lot but is in the same ballpark as the money being asked for comparable VW Group performance products featuring the same engine and performance recipe, cars like the Golf R, the CUPRA Ateca and the Volkswagen T-Roc R. Audi points out that the fee required for this 300PS SQ2 is only a couple of thousand more than the ritziest 'Black Edition' version of a Q2 40 TFSI quattro with the 190PS version of this same 2.0-litre petrol turbo engine.

 Unfortunately, you'll almost certainly be paying more than that to get the kind of SQ2 you'd ideally want.
 Almost all buyers of this model opt to pay the £1,400 more that the brand wants for its optional 'Technology Package, which includes a larger 8.3-inch centre-dash screen for the MMI Navigation Plus infotainment system, along with the Virtual Cockpit digital instrument binnacle.
 Other popular options include larger 19-inch wheels (£1,500) and embellishments like gloss black interior trim and privacy glass.
 You might also want to pay around £700 more for the 14-speaker 705-watt Bang & Olufsen premium audio set-up with its concert hall-quality 3D surround sound.
 The sports seats can be had in full-leather finishes that come with a choice of either 'Milano' or softer 'Nappa' hide.